Castlemaine Brewery, Newcastle: History

 Further improvements costing almost £20,000 had been made which included about £6,000 expended in the building and equipping of a new bottling department, rendered necessary by the increased demand for the company's product.
 This reference is to the building facing Hunter Street designed by Castleden to house offices in the single-storey section and the bottling department in the two-storey portion to the rear.

-1913 - The brewery's business continued to expand in both the beer and spirit departments as the new machinery continued in efficient production.
+1913 – The brewery's business continued to expand in both the beer and spirit departments as the new machinery continued in efficient production.
 Dividends of 5 percent were announced.
 The company had purchased the freehold on the Royal Exchange Hotel in Newcastle and arranged a long lease on the new Railway Hotel in Cessnock in an effort to popularise the company's products.

 The new bottling plant had reached completion and other alterations were nearing completion.
 If the prospects for turnover were maintained at their anticipated levels, further additions were foreseen.

-1921 - Tooth and Co.
-Limited entered into an agreement with the Castlemaine Brewery and Wood Bros. and Company Newcastle NSW Limited and subsequently acquired the company's brewing, wine and spirit business and properties.
+1921 – Tooth & Co entered into an agreement with the Castlemaine Brewery and Wood Bros. and Company Newcastle NSW Limited and subsequently acquired the company's brewing, wine and spirit business and properties.
 Prior to this Tooths had a small depot in Telford Street which was closed in late 1921.

 Brewing continued on the site until mid-1931 when operations closed as a result of the Great Depression.
 Competition from other Sydney and Melbourne brewers and an apparent partiality for these "foreign" brews by the local people were given as reasons for the closure.
 The closure was not taken lightly by Newcastle as it had just lost its soap factory and biscuit works and the employment situation was not bright.
-More than 50 men were stood down and brewing ceased in Newcastle for nearly 40 years until Tooheys opened their Cardiff plant.
+More than 50 men were stood down and brewing ceased in Newcastle for nearly 40 years until Tooheys opened its Cardiff plant.

-1938 - As business improved after the Depression, Tooth and Co. decided to use the former brewery as a depot for the distribution of their products manufactured in Sydney.
+1938 – As business improved after the Depression, Tooth & Co decided to use the former brewery as a depot for the distribution of their products manufactured in Sydney.
 In order to implement this change of use, major alterations and additions were carried out to the designs of Pitt and Merewether, architects.
 The alterations involved the removal of all the brewing equipment, demolition of the power generating plant and erection of garages and buildings for the handling of packaged beer.
 This operation continued successfully with various additional buildings and alterations being required in the 1960s, until 1974.

-1974 - Tooth and Co. ceased operations on the site and transferred to a new depot in Nelson Road, Cardiff.
+1974 – Tooth & Co ceased operations on the site and transferred to a new depot in Nelson Road, Cardiff.
 The site was sold and became the Pink Elephant Markets.

-1988 - Newcastle Museum opens in the former brewery after restoring the building.
+1988 – Newcastle Museum opens in the former brewery after restoring the building.

-2008 - Newcastle Museum closes at the brewery and moves to the former Honeysuckle Point Railway Workshops.
+2008 – Newcastle Museum closes at the brewery and moves to the former Honeysuckle Point Railway Workshops.

-2014 - Development application approved for 47 units and associated car parking in the former brewery.
+2014 – Development application approved for 47 units and associated car parking in the former brewery.

-2017 - The Quest Newcastle West serviced apartments open in the former Castlemaine Brewery.
+2017 – The Quest Newcastle West serviced apartments open in the former Castlemaine Brewery.